-A. An employee whose position requires routine ordering of materials and services utilizing blanket orders and check requests for dollar amount should complete the CAL-Card Account Set-up form (Attachment # 1) and Approving Official Request Form (Attachment # 1a) included with this procedure.
-The form should be approved by the Approving Official and the Budget Official and subsequently to the District Director,

-Purchasing, who will request a card in the name of the designated employee.

-- B. Upon receipt of the card, the District Director, Purchasing, will contact the employee who must complete and sign the Cardholder Agreement (Attachment # 2)acknowledging receipt of the card and an understanding of the dollar limits and guidelines for using the card. - C. Using the CAL-Card is just like using a regular VISA card.
-A signed sales receipt (if making a purchase in person) indicating the description, amount of the purchase and the name of the vendor must be maintained for reconciliation and payment. - D. If ordering by mail, maintain and attach a copy of the order form with the billing statement if the vendor fails to provide a sales/transaction slip. - Telephone and Mail Orders Use the CAL-Card Monthly Bank Card Log (Attachment # 3) to log all orders made by phone.
-The log should be maintained in the same billing cycle as your CAL-Card.
-This log is not required to be sent to Accounting with the billing statements.
-All orders must be shipped to the campus locations. - Internet Orders When ordering through the internet, be sure that you are ordering through a secure server.
-Obtain a confirmation of the order for tracking purposes.
-Print the confirmation as this may be the only back-up you may have for reconciling the monthly statement and will be required for payment if in lieu of a sales receipt. - E. The monthly billing statement will itemize all transactions charged to the CAL-Card.
+- A. An employee whose position requires routine ordering of materials and services utilizing blanket orders and check requests for dollar amount should complete the CAL-Card Account Set-up form (Attachment # 1) and Approving Official Request Form (Attachment # 2) included with this procedure.
+The form should be approved by the Approving Official and the Budget Official and subsequently to the District Director, Purchasing, who will request a card in the name of the designated employee. - B. Upon receipt of the card, the District Director, Purchasing, will contact the employee who must complete and sign the Cardholder Agreement (Attachment # 3) acknowledging receipt of the card and an understanding of the dollar limits and guidelines for using the card. - C. Using the CAL-Card is just like using a regular VISA card.
+An itemized sales receipt indicating the description, amount of the purchase, date, and name of the vendor must be maintained for reconciliation and payment.
+Itemized receipts must be reconciled to the US Bank statement and approved by the cardholder's direct supervisor.
+Each cardholder must submit their receipts and approvals of their direct Supervisor to Accounts Payable by the 30th of each month. - D. If ordering by mail, maintain and attach a copy of the order form with the billing statement if the vendor fails to provide a sales/transaction slip. - Internet Orders Amazon orders are required to go through the NOCCCD portal.
+Amazon purchases with Cal Cards are not allowed.
+General merchandise orders need to go through the NOCCCD Amazon Portal.
+When ordering through the internet, be sure that you are ordering through a secure server.
+Obtain confirmation of the order for tracking purposes.
+Save the confirmation, as this may be the only backup you may have for reconciling the monthly statement and will be required for payment in lieu of a sales receipt. - Delivery All orders must be delivered to one of the three campuses for receiving Anaheim, Cypress, or Fullerton.
+Shipping items to off-campus locations are not allowed. - E. The monthly billing statement will itemize all transactions charged to the CAL-Card.
 The statements are dated the 24th of the month and individual statements received by the 1st of the following month.
 If statements are not received by that date, the employee should immediately contact District Accounts Payable to request a copy of the charges.
 Upon receipt of the monthly statement, the cardholder will: - Review the statement for accuracy - Indicate the appropriate account number(s) for each transaction.
 If charging more than one account per transaction, indicate the dollar split to be applied to each account.
 The administrative fee must be charged to the same account numbers(s) as the transaction - Attach all sales receipts and necessary supporting documents to the statement.
-After signing and indicating the budget number, e-mail to District Accounts Payable or FAX to (714) 808-4733 on the day the statement is received. - Sign the statement and forward to the original to the approving official within five (5) working days of receipt for signature.
+After signing and indicating the budget number, e-mail to District Accounts Payable on the day the statement is received. - Sign the statement and forward the original to the approving official within five (5) working days of receipt for signature.
 The approving official will forward the documents to the Budget Officer for approval and subsequently to District Accounting within five (5) working days.